 One of his best-known novels, No Country for Old Men, was conceived first as a screenplay.
 It won four Academy Awards.
 It was in the early 2000s that McCarthy wrote the novel that many contemporary readers associate with his name, The Road.
 When speaking about the novel and in the company of his son, he said that he imagined the city of El Paso in a hundred years with “fires up on the hill and everything being laid to waste.”
 The Road was his tenth novel.
 It won the Pulitzer Prize for Fiction in 2006.
 It was adapted into a well-loved film in 2009.

 Also, around this period, McCarthy wrote a play, The Sunset Limited.
 It was noted as “unorthodox” and was later adapted into a screenplay.
-He wrote the novel, The Passenger in 2015 and is McCarthy’s first full-length novel to use a female protagonist.
+He wrote the novel, The Passenger in 2015 which is McCarthy’s first full-length novel to use a female protagonist.
 Today, McCarthy is a trustee for the Santa Fe Institute.
 He published The Kekulé Problem, a nonfiction essay inspired by his time there.

 Influence from other Writers